Skip to navigation

 ---------------------

-Because memory is really tight, the BBC Micro version needs the machine to be set up correctly for Elite to work (this is particularly true when using the scoreboard feature).
+Because memory is really tight, the BBC Micro version needs to configure the machine correctly for Elite to work.
 Specifically, the value of PAGE has to be &1200 or less for the game to work, as otherwise the Econet OSWORD calls will corrupt the game code.
 The BBC Master and 6502 Second Processor versions are much more forgiving - this is only an issue on the BBC Micro.

 To make it easier to set up your BBC Micro for playing Elite over Econet, the loader tries to free up enough free memory by disabling all ROMs except for NFS and BASIC.
 This should bring PAGE down to the correct level.
 If you try to run Elite and PAGE is too high, then follow the on-screen instructions: